The Local Lifting Property, Property FD, and stability of approximate representations: New examples of FD groups

 In Subsection \ref{ss:or}, we showed that many one-relator groups are LP by showing that they are virtually free-by-cyclic.
 This also implies FD, by Proposition \ref{vfbc fd}.
 Property RFD for some one-relator groups with non-trivial centre was proved with different methods in \cite[Theorem 11]{Hadwin:2018aa}.

-Many of the remaining examples are not even residually finite, such as the Baumslag-Solitar groups $BS(m, n)$, when $1 \neq |m| \neq |n| \neq 1$, or the Baumslag-Gersten groups, hence they cannot be FD or even RFD.
+Many of the remaining examples are not even residually finite, such as the Baumslag--Solitar groups $BS(m, n)$, when $1 \neq |m| \neq |n| \neq 1$, or the Baumslag--Gersten groups, hence they cannot be FD or even RFD.
 On the other hand, the group $BS(1, n)$ from Example \ref{bs solvable} is FD, being amenable and residually finite (Remark \ref{RFD:MAP:FD:RF}).